MangKyu/Rorrim.AndroidApp/README.md

 # Rorrim - AndroidApp

-This is a android app for manage Smart Mirror System.
+This is an Native Android Application to manage Smart Mirror System.

 <br>